 PITTYPAT GALLERY & V.I.P.
 (Very Important Patron) LIST

-Twice a year, I send postcards in digital email format or hard copy via U.S.P.S.
-These feature NEW artwork images and list the schedule of my Spring/Summer events and my Fall/Winter /Holiday ones.
+Twice a year, I send postcards in digital email format or hard copy via the U.S. Mail.
+These feature NEW art images and share my schedule of Spring/Summer and Fall/Winter /Holiday events.
 Frequently, the postcards offer special savings at upcoming artfests and private PittyPat Gallery events.

 The downtown Davenport Home Store will offer a selection of 24 of my art cards that revolve with the seasons featuring Folks will also find the NEW 5th Edition of Spokan and Washington State perpetual-life journals ~ each filled with 44+ images featuring a different theme each month.

 Settings include The Historic Davenport Hotel, the South Hill Davenport family residence and their summer Flowerfield home on the Little Spokane and the Davenport Fountain at Manito Park; landmarks like the Spokane Club and Review Building; local park scenes from Manito, Cannon Hill, Riverfront, Riverside and Mount Spokane; plus historic churches and schools like Saint John the Evangelist, First Presbyterian, Saint Al's, Lewis & Clark, Marycliff, Gonzaga Prep, old North Central, Holy Names Academy and images of Gonzaga University.

 This handsome upscale metropolitan hotel near the INB Performing Arts Center, Spokane's Convention Center and Riverfront Park just opened a Davenport Home Store as well.
 The